chenxingqiang/PFLoRA-lib/README.md

 The origin of the **statistical heterogeneity** phenomenon is the personalization of users, who generate non-IID (not Independent and Identically Distributed) and unbalanced data.
 With statistical heterogeneity existing in the FL scenario, a myriad of approaches have been proposed to crack this hard nut.
 In contrast, the personalized FL (pFL) may take advantage of the statistically heterogeneous data to learn the personalized model for each user.

 Thanks to [@Stonesjtu](https://github.com/Stonesjtu/pytorch_memlab/blob/d590c489236ee25d157ff60ecd18433e8f9acbe3/pytorch_memlab/mem_reporter.py#L185), this library can also record the **GPU memory usage** for the model.
 By using the package [opacus](https://opacus.ai/), we introduce **DP (differential privacy)** into this library (please refer to `./system/flcore/clients/clientavg.py` for example).
 Following [FedCG](https://www.ijcai.org/proceedings/2022/0324.pdf), we also introduce the **[DLG (Deep Leakage from Gradients)](https://papers.nips.cc/paper_files/paper/2019/hash/60a6c4002cc7b29142def8871531281a-Abstract.html) attack** and **PSNR (Peak Signal-to-Noise Ratio) metric** to evaluate the privacy-preserving ability of tFL/pFL algorithms (please refer to `./system/flcore/servers/serveravg.py` for example). *Now we can train on some clients and evaluate performance on other new clients by setting `args.num_new_clients` in `./system/main.py`.
 Note that not all the tFL/pFL algorithms support this feature.*

+## New Features

+We have added **LoRA (Low-Rank Adaptation) logic** to this library to support large-scale models and enable more efficient personalization.
+We introduce two LoRA-based federated learning algorithms:

+- **hetLoRA**: Heterogeneous LoRA for personalized federated learning, where each client learns a personalized LoRA adapter while sharing a global model.
+- **homoLoRA**: Homogeneous LoRA for standard federated learning, where all clients collaboratively learn a single global LoRA adapter.

+These LoRA-based algorithms can significantly reduce communication costs and computation overhead compared to fine-tuning the entire large model, making federated learning more scalable and practical.

 **Citation**